cyriux/Talks-History/MonoidsMonoidsEverywhere.md

 You probably can't imagine that Monoids (not monads) are so simple maths creatures that you can understand them in just a few minutes.
 But you probably don't imagine either that they can help you craft elegant and powerful domain models that scale very well.

-Through various examples, we will have a closer look at monoids used for domain modeling in a style that mixes the best of DDD and FP.
+Through various examples and a demonstration with glasses of beers, we will have a closer look at monoids used for domain modeling in a style that mixes the best of DDD and FP.
 Even in languages like Java or C#, this talk will influence your coding style forever!

 ## Additional Description